 Developmental genetics of identified nerve cells in C. elegans.

-We are currently studying how these and other genes expressed in these cells act to transduce touch.
+Twelve touch genes from our original collection are needed for TRN function.
+Using genetics, molecular biology, and electrophysiology, we have identified a transduction channel, the MEC-42MEC-10 heterotrimer, that underlies the touch response in the TRNs.
+Other genes encode proteins that are needed for optimum channel activity.
+These include the cholesterol-binding membrane protein MEC-2, the channel-specific chaperone MEC-6, and the extracellular matrix proteins MEC-1 and MEC-9.
+We are currently studying how these and other proteins expressed in these cells transduce touch.
 Our current model is that the channel complex is associated with the extracellular matrix.
 This tethering can lead to movement of the complex in the membrane leading to its opening.
-PubMed Listing of Dr. Chalfie's Publications